nirbhay94/roche-hackathon-fizz-buzz/README.md

 # Roche hackathon FizzBuzz - Phase1

 ---
 This repo implement a robust and production-ready Fizz-Buzz REST Server that follows the classic Fizz-Buzz logic.
-The server exposes a REST API endpoint, with an additional feature of a statistical endpoint.
+The server exposes a REST API endpoint.

 This project is built using Python FastAPI framework
 ---